What are Lagging Indicators?

 The Interest rate is an important metric that affects every individual directly or indirectly.
 Directly if the person is an investor or a borrower and indirectly as interest rates influence the movement of the overall economy.

-Interest rate refers to the cost of borrowing money related to the federal bank of a country.
+The interest rate refers to the cost of borrowing money related to the federal bank of a country.
 The Federal Bank under its monetary policies releases and collects funds from various nationalized banks at a fixed rate.
 In the USA this rate is determined by the Federal Open Market Committee (FOMC).

 #6 – Corporate Earnings

 It indicates the economic health of the business entities of a nation.
-Sound economic health is directly related to rising in GDP due to increased production, better employment opportunities, improved stock market performances, etc.
+Sound economic health is directly related to rising GDP due to increased production, better employment opportunities, improved stock market performances, etc.

-For example, After tax reforms in the US, the companies of the S&P 500 during the first quarter of 2018 showed a YOY EPS growth of around 26% which was the highest after 2010.
+For example, After-tax reforms in the US, the companies of the S&P 500 during the first quarter of 2018 showed a YOY EPS growth of around 26% which was the highest after 2010.
 Tax reforms increased the corporate earnings and had parallel positive impacts on economic growth as well; the US GDP growth was 4.1% per annum during the same period.

 #7 – Trade Balance

 The Balance of trades (BOT) is the difference between the value of a nation’s imports and exports for a given period.
 It is popularly used by economists to measure a country’s economic strength.
-There are two terms prevailed under BOT viz.
+There are two terms that prevailed under BOT viz.
 Trade Surplus and Trade Deficit.

 A county that imports more than it exports has a trade deficit.
 Conversely, the generally desirable trade surplus is defined as more exports than imports in value terms.
 Trade deficits may result in devalued the nation’s currency and significant domestic debts.